How SARE Works

 Southern SARE’s grant programs can be divided into two broad categories.
 The “big grant” programs (Research & Education Grants and Professional Development Program Grants) require a two-step application process due to the complicated nature of the project activities.
 Pre-proposals are evaluated for suitability to SARE’s funding guidelines.
 Applicants with the highest ranked pre-proposals are invited to submit a more detailed full proposal.

-The small grants (Graduate Student, On-Farm Research and Producer) are awarded through a single proposal process.
+The small grants (Education, Graduate Student, On-Farm Research and Producer) are awarded through a single proposal process.

 Which Grant is Right for You?